Colorful Soboro Bento with sweet tender ground chicken, green peas, scrambled egg, and fruits. The easiest school lunch to pack in a bento box!

 If you look at today’s bento, it’s really simple; nothing fancy, and it didn’t take me more than 15 minutes to prepare it.
 Try to think of some ingredients that add colors in your bento, with colorful fruits or vegetables, just like how I did.

-However sometimes you have no luck.
-No tomatoes for red color, no broccoli or lettuce for green color… in that case, use colorful bento accessories such as a separator, tooth picks, liners… there are so many accessories available for you to use which can add some color.
+Another helpful thing you can do is to use colorful bento accessories such as a separator, toothpicks, liners… there are so many accessories available for you to use which can add some color.
 You can find some of the things at a store like Daiso or Amazon.

 This tip is very basic, but having this tip in your mind while making bento definitely helps to create better bento.
 As you see, I don’t make fancy character bento that requires more skill; however, I’d be happy if I could cheer up my son with some colorful bento during his lunch.